jessicard/math2015-capstone/README.md

 # Math 2015 Capstone

-Our capstone calculates the deteminant of a matrix in various ways, and shows the different complexities of each through timing and graphs.
+Our capstone calculates the deteminant of a matrix in various ways using Python, and shows the different complexities of each through time tests and graphs.

 Group members:
 - [Jessica Card](https://github.com/jessicard)